owenHochwald/shakespeare-gpt/README.md

 # shakespeare-gpt

 ## Overview
 Welcome to my Deep learning project!
-This project is designed to create a language model similar to GPT 2, specifically trained on the first 1 million characters of Shakespeare, hence the name.
+This project is designed to create a language model similar to GPT 3, specifically trained on the first 1 million characters of Shakespeare, hence the name.
 The goal is to generate text that mimics Shakespeare's unique style.
 This project I walk through the steps of creating multiple models, each one iterating on the first, to reduce loss and improve model output.
-One each pass with each following model and additions, our output becomes better and better.
+This project doesn't focus on any of the fine tuning stages.
+On each pass with each following model and additions, our output becomes better and better.
 We start with a simple bigram model and make our way to a transformer.
 This project showcases skills in deep learning, natural language processing, and PyTorch.

 ## Project Structure
 The project is structured as follows:
 - **models/bigram.py**: A simpler bigram model without token context.
 Loss: ~2.5
-- **models/gpt.py**: A more complex GPT-like model with multi-headed self-attention blocks, residual connections, dropout layers, layer norms, positional embeddings, and more. ~1
+- **models/gpt.py**: A more complex GPT-like model with around 10M parameters.
+Includes multi-headed self-attention blocks, residual connections, dropout layers, layer norms, positional embeddings, and more. ~1
 - **main.ipynb**: Jupiter Notebook containing the code for each model and steps broken down into bite sized chuncks.

 ## Features